sorentwo/soren-website/_posts/2015-07-20-high-performance-caching-with-readthis.md

 * **Pooled** - Many apps use a single global connection to Redis, which is a cause for contention in multi-threaded systems.
 Follow Dalli's lead and leverage connection pooling to increase throughput.
-* **Hiredised** - Forgo JRuby compatibility and require the [hiredis][hiredis] C client library from the outset.
-It speeds up the parsing of bulk replies.
-* **Well Tested** - Caching is a critical component of a production system.
+* **Well Tested** - Caching is a critical component in production systems.
 Each code path needs to be exercised so that changes and optimizations can be made with confidence.
 This is a case where 100% test coverage is necessary.

-Here is a chart comparing `read_multi` and `fetch_multi` across various cache implementations.
-The [multi benchmark][multi-bench] can be found in the Readthis repository.
+* **Maintained** - Project maintenance isn't a concrete feature, but it is paramount to the trust and adoption of a library.
+I submitted numerous patches to `redis-activesupport` but the pull requests languished for months while compatibility drifted away from releases of Rails.

 ## Identifying Performance Bottlenecks

-Once the initial project structure was in place a small suite of benchmark scripts were created to measure performance and memory usage.
-As features were added or enhanced the scripts were run to identify performance bottlenecks, while also ensuring there weren't any performance regressions.
+Once the initial library structure was in place a small suite of benchmark scripts were created to measure performance and memory usage.
+As features were added or enhanced the scripts were used to identify performance bottlenecks, while also ensuring there weren't any performance regressions.

-The initial benchmark results could be broken down into three distinct
+The initial benchmark results can be broken down into three distinct
 bottlenecks: round trips to Redis, marshaling cached data and cache entry creation.
-Though there were also other micro-optimizations that presented themselves, those three areas provided the biggest performance gains.
+Though there were also other micro-optimizations that presented themselves, these three areas provided the most obvious gains.

 ## Mitigating the Redis Round-trip